Early Life

 Contribution to Psychology

-Bowlby’s theories on maternal deprivation were embraced by the World Health Organization, and were directly responsible for radical changes in the care of hospitalized children in Europe.
-Bowlby stressed the importance of the maternal bond to the child’s psychological well-being, and this led to revised visitation regulations and interventions for homeless and orphan children.
+Bowlby’s theories on maternal deprivation were embraced by the World Health Organization and were directly responsible for radical changes in the care of hospitalized children in Europe.
+Bowlby stressed the importance of the maternal bond to the child’s psychological well-being, and this led to revised visitation regulations and interventions for homeless and orphaned children.
 Because Bowlby believed that much of the data relating to separation of children was outdated and sparse, he used his own experience with delinquent and orphan children to expound his attachment theory.